nsat/space-services-user-guide/tutorials/rf_transmit/Readme.md

 2021-09-06 04:32:29       2568 2021/09/06/20210906T043229Z_rf_transmit.log
 ```

-Receiving the transmitted waveform is beyond the scope of this tutorial.
-See the advanced [RF Tx/Rx Tutorial](../rf_txrx/RfTxRx.md) for how this can be achieved.
+Receiving the transmitted waveform is beyond the scope of this tutorial as it requires a receiver to be listening.